Guide to Better Master Ancient Symbols of Strength and Perseverance

 Wolf Symbol of Strength (Native American culture)

-The Native Americans revered the wolf symbol perceived as a powerful, loyal, and intelligent animal.
 They call on the wolf spirit animal to guide them through life, especially when things get tough and the future appears dark.
-According to them, the wolf is the most gifted hunter and possesses the most mystical powers of all the land animals.

 Attributed to humans, wolves, are social animals who communicate through body movement, sound, and touch.